Call Jane: Plot

 In 1968 Chicago, Joy Griffin, a traditional housewife, is pregnant with a second child long after having a daughter, Charlotte, who is now a teenager and just experienced menstruation.
 Shortly after witnessing the 1968 Democratic National Convention protests, Joy begins experiencing bouts of fatigue, culminating in her passing out at her home.
 In the hospital, she and her husband Will learn that her pregnancy is causing her to have congestive heart failure, which will kill her unless she has her child before then, or has an abortion.

 Joy and Will decide to petition the hospital’s all-male board for an abortion, only for them to unanimously refuse her request.
 In the wake of this, Joy becomes increasingly desperate over time.
-She eventually attempts a back alley abortion, but flakes out upon seeing the horrible conditions.
+She eventually attempts a back alley abortion, but backs out upon seeing the horrible conditions.
 Running outside, Joy finds an ad for the Jane Collective, a Chicago underground women's network that provides safer abortions.
 Joy schedules an appointment with them, and is escorted by a former patient named Gwen to a secret clinic outside of town.
 There, Joy successfully receives an abortion from a talented but misogynistic male gynecologist, Dean.
 While recuperating, she meets the collective's founder, Virginia.
 Upon returning home, Joy lies to Will and Charlotte about the circumstances and claims she had a miscarriage.

 A few days later, Virginia calls Joy at her home and exhorts her to escort a woman to the clinic after Gwen is struck with food poisoning, which she reluctantly does.
 Joy is mortified to discover the girl is a flippant teenager named Sandra, and the father is having an extramarital affair with her and also paying for the procedure.
 Virginia rebukes this, saying that no woman deserves to be judged, but rather helped.
 Joy eventually gets roped into becoming part of the collective, under the guise of going to art class, and befriends Virginia.